andaluzcoin/andaluzcoin/doc/init.md

 directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving theandaluzcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so.
+Directories are given a permission of 710, giving theandaluzcoin group access to files under it _if_ the files themselves give permission to the andaluzcoin group to do so.
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/bitcoin/bitcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/bitcoin/bitcoin.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).
+NOTE: It is not currently possible to override `datadir` in `/etc/andaluzcoin/andaluzcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/andaluzcoin/andaluzcoin.conf`.
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `ANDALUZCOIND_DATADIR` for OpenRC).

 ### macOS

-    Binary:              /usr/local/bin/bitcoind
+    Binary:              /usr/local/bin/andaluzcoind
-    Configuration file:  ~/Library/Application Support/Andaluzcoin/bitcoin.conf
+    Configuration file:  ~/Library/Application Support/Andaluzcoin/andaluzcoin.conf
     Data directory:      ~/Library/Application Support/Andaluzcoin
     Lock file:           ~/Library/Application Support/Andaluzcoin/.lock